Quick answer

 You don't, pre-nikah.
 And that's correct Islamic order.

 Physical attraction matters in marriage — but it's evaluated at the right stage.
-On Zawji: - Stage 1 (profile browsing): you evaluate deen + values + goals + life context - Stage 2 (chat): you evaluate communication, character, compatibility - Stage 3 (wali-share): trust deepens, family enters - Stage 4 (sittning): you meet in person; appearance becomes part of evaluation - Stage 5 (post-sittning): if mutual interest, deeper conversation including any private photo-exchange
+On Zawji: - Stage 1 (profile browsing): you evaluate deen + values + goals + life context - Stage 2 (chat): you evaluate communication, character, compatibility - Stage 3 (photo, if you choose): a member can reveal a photo to a serious match on her own terms - Stage 4 (sittning): you bring your wali in and meet in person; appearance becomes part of evaluation - Stage 5 (post-sittning): if mutual interest, deeper conversation toward nikah

 Photos aren't absent from the process — they're just not the FIRST filter.
-They come at the right moment.
+They come at the right moment, on your terms.

 "Doesn't this just delay the photo-exchange to later?"

 Partially yes — and that's the correct Islamic order.
 Photos shouldn't drive initial filtering.
-By the time you exchange photos privately (after wali, after sittning), you've established compatibility on the things that actually matter for marriage.
+By the time you choose to share a photo privately (as things get serious, on the way to sittning), you've established compatibility on the things that actually matter for marriage.

 If you find out at sittning that you're not physically attracted, that's also valuable — but in a context where you've evaluated everything else first.

-The challenge with no-photo design: profiles need to feel rich, communicate identity, give brothers/sisters enough to evaluate seriously.
+The challenge with putting deen before the photo: profiles need to feel rich, communicate identity, give brothers/sisters enough to evaluate seriously without leading with a face.

 Our solution: